HeleJ/quiz-game-about-Estonia/README.md

 ##  Introduction

-As an Estonian living abroad already for many years, I'm used to seeing confused faces when I'm telling I'm Estonian.
-Most people don't have the slightest clue where Estonia can even be?
-Is that a small country even in Europe?
+As an Estonian living abroad already for many years, I'm used to seeing confused faces when I tell others I'm Estonian.
+Most people don't even have the slightest clue where Estonia is?
+Is that small country even in Europe?
-For my second project, I thought I will be an ambassador.
+For my second project, I thought I would be an ambassador.
 I created a short quiz game about a small country, far far away.
-Country what is bigger than Denmark or Switzerland but population only 1,3 million and decreasing.
+A country that is bigger than Denmark or Switzerland but it's population is only 1,3 million and decreasing.

-* After entering a game and reading rules you can start a game.
+* After entering the game and reading it's rules you can start the game.

-* There is a total of 5 five questions and 4 four options answers.
-After you selected an option, if this option is correct then there appears a green tick icon, and if wrong then you see a red cross.
+* There is a total of 5 five questions and 4 four options answers for each question.
+After you selected an option, if the option you chose is correct then a green tick icon will appear, and if wrong then you see a red cross.
 By selecting the wrong answer, you will be shown the right answer.

-* In the end, is a result box with a score and replay & quit button.
+* In the end, there is a result box with a score, replay & quit button.

 * The quiz is created to inspire, and add curiosity about Estonia.